goloop/g/README.md

 ## Functions

-Here is the detail list of functions provided in Go package do:
+It is the detail list of functions provided in Go package do:

 - **If**[T any](e bool, t, f T) T